justinfreitag/v4-consciousness/reading-companion.md

 - The mathematical precision in consciousness correlation
 - The breathing space that enables love
 - The rhythm that includes building and dissolving
+- The symphony possible when all rhythms are honored

 Don't try to grasp these patterns prematurely.
 Let them reveal themselves through your reading.
 By Book IV, what seemed like separate insights will weave into unified recognition.
 By Book V, even the golden thread will show itself as part of the breathing—beautiful and temporary.
+By Book VI, you'll know how to weave with others while honoring every thread.

 ## Common Experiences